hyosung11/Launch-School/Courses/journal.md

 11:14 Just having a hard time starting to study today.
 Why?
 Noisy with SungOh and Damon playing, but what else?

 12:31 Terminal shell is defaulting to bash and it's driving me nuts.
 I've wasted a lot of time today trying to change it back to zsh and it seems to not work.
 Why did VS Code do that upon update?

+12:50 I think I have the shell I want now.
+Ugh.